OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 # OneSignal Flutter Integration

-This repo contains a sample project integrating OneSignal into a Flutter mobile app.
+This repo contains a sample project integrating the [OneSignal Flutter SDK](https://github.com/OneSignal/OneSignal-Flutter-SDK) into a Flutter mobile app.

 There are quite a few moving pieces to get this sample to work due to the nature of Flutter and the platforms it targets.

-When you open this project in your editor, you will need to find and replace all for the following search term: `com.example.onesignal_and_flutter`.
-Replace `com.example` with your unique identifier before running for the first time.
+When you open this project in your editor, you will need to find `com.example.onesignal_and_flutter` and replace all `com.example` with your unique identifier before running for the first time.

 ## OneSignal